Coder-Mujahid/calculator_with_js/README.md

 ## Overview

-This is a simple calculator web application built using HTML, CSS, and JavaScript.
+This simple calculator web application is built using HTML, CSS, and JavaScript.
 It provides basic arithmetic operations, making it a handy tool for quick calculations.

 ## Demo